API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 The ERD above shows the Doctrine relationship to a `Role` entity.
 To fetch Roles for a user the User enitity must implement `ZF\OAuth2\Doctrine\Permissions\Acl\Role\ProviderInterface`.
 The `Role` entity must implement `Zend\Permissions\Acl\Role\RoleInterface`.

 Roles may have parents.
 This is optional but the parent relationship is often important in ACL.
-To create a role hierarcy your Role entity must implement `ZF\OAuth2\Doctrine\Permissions\Acl\Role\HierarchicalInterface`.
+To create a role hierarchy your Role entity must implement `ZF\OAuth2\Doctrine\Permissions\Acl\Role\HierarchicalInterface`.
 This interface also implements `Zend\Permissions\Acl\Role\RoleInterface`.

 Adding Roles to the ACL